 Owned/used by: Bank of America

 Basic Profile: Does Bank of America have a chatbot?
 Absolutely!
 It is named Erica and money managing is the task assigned to this banking chatbot.
 Account checking and transaction features aside, it can optimize a user’s banking activities by offering information that could minimize wasted effort or spending.
-For example, it can check for investment balances, portfolio performance, and even identify potential duplicate billing statements.
+For example, it can check for investment balances and portfolio performance and even identify potential duplicate billing statements.

 Mandatory Benefits, Mandatory Implementation

 Starting in 2018, banking has become one of the three biggest industries to employ informational chatbots.
 The others are communications (59%), and general healthcare (64%).
 In fact, according to Accenture, at least 50% of all major banking and credit union institutions worldwide already deploy some sort of chatbot or at least are already in the process of adopting one.
 Insurance institutions too follow the banking trend by adopting the technology of insurance chatbots for better customer service and support.

-This means that not only are chatbot for banks more convenient to use, but the conversational AI-backed banking industry itself is becoming the norm.
+This means that not only are chatbots for banks more convenient to use, but the conversational AI-backed banking industry itself is becoming the norm.
 As a result, the metagame has effectively warped to the point that not employing a chatbot would actually be detrimental to the future of your banking-related business.

 And this will continue to become even more prevalent in the next few years following the access restrictions imposed by the global COVID-19 pandemic.